arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

   route :: Proxy layout -> IO (RouteResult (ServerT layout (EitherT ServantErr IO))) -> Router
 ```

-This typeclass basically specifies things that we can create Router's for.
-We
+This typeclass specifies things for which `Router`s can be created.
+These
-can then turn these routers into a Wai application.
+`Router`s can then be turned into a Wai application.

-So what instances are available for the HasServer typeclass?
+So what instances are available for the `HasServer` typeclass?
 Let's ask ghci.

 ```haskell
 ghci> :info!
 HasServer